chuigda/chttpd/README.md

 GET /api/login  DCGI   ./dcgi/liblogin.so
 ```

-The first four lines (`listen-address`, `listen-port`, `max-pending`) configures how the HTTP
+The first 5 lines (`listen-address`, `listen-port`, `max-pending`) configures how the HTTP
 server works.
 When not appointed, chttpd will use default value for them (see `src/config.c`).
 Among these attributes, I don't really know what `max-pending` means (this is a parameter of
 POSIX socket listening, see `src/main.c`).

+`cache-time` controls the caching mechanism of HTTP.
+If `cache-time` was set to a non-negative
+value, a corresponding `Cache-Control` will be added when serving static files.

+`preload` controls the loading mechanism of DCGI.
+When set to `true`, chttpd loads all DCGI
+libraries ahead of time, and keep them alive all the time; when `false`, chttpd load a DCGI
+library before handling one request, and unloads that library after finishing the request.

-The following four lines are routes.
+The following 4 lines are routes.
 A route has the following format:
 ```
 HTTP-METHOD request-path HANDLER-TYPE handler-path
 ```